{{brizy_dc_image_alt imageSrc=

 Bible Clusters

-What’s a Bible Cluster?
-A Bible Cluster is simple: we gather together (virtually in this case!) to read Scripture, discuss Scripture, and pray together with artists and art appreciators around the world.Here at Engage Art we are passionate about Engaging Scripture.
+We are passionate about engaging Scripture.
 A Bible Cluster is a way to deepen Scripture engagement in a small group of peers.

 What is a Bible Cluster?

 Read.
 Talk.
 Pray.
 That's all there is to it.
-Here at Engage Art we are passionate about Engaging Scripture.
+We are passionate about engaging Scripture in community.
 A Bible Cluster is a way to deepen Scripture engagement in a small group of peers.
+All perspectives are welcome.

 How Do Bible Clusters Work?